 I am a follower of Christ, a husband, a father of three, and served as a pastor for 21 years, 15 in Dearborn, MI.
-I have been the Chaplain at Roberts Wesleyan College in Rochester, NY since fall of 2008.
+I served as Director of Christian Life and Growth/Chaplain at Roberts Wesleyan College in Rochester, NY from 2008-2018.

 I am a musician.
 I love music, all kinds of music.
 I believe that Christian Leadership and all of Christian Life often shares some commonality with music.
 Sometimes it is the conductor setting the direction for the orchestra, sometimes it is the individuals willing to bring their gifts and skills together, sometime it is jazz – to discover how to bring it all together – to create sound that brings joy, peace, grace, laughter, and love.
 Reflections on Christian Life and Leadership is aims to explore what it means to join with the Creator in guiding, directing, loving, pacing, and praying for God’s purposes in God’s ways.Whether just seeking to live life as a Christian from day to day or whether you seek to aid others in walking in the way of Christ, I hope these “prayer and thought starters” will help you to think, pray, and live out the way of Christ.